September 29, 1954, in Game 1 of the World Series, Willie Mays made the most famous defensive play in the history of sports.

 In my next post, I'm going to rank the biggest baseball collapses of all time.
 That this Red Sox collapse has just happened, and hasn't had the time to sink in, may not rank it all that high (or low, depending on how you look at it).

 But it was one hell of a choke.

-In order for the choke to be completed, one of three things had to happen: Either both the Red Sox and the Rays had to win last night, thus forcing a one-game Playoff that the Rays could win; both the Red Sox and the Rays had to lose last night, thus forcing a Playoff; or the Rays had to win and the Red Sox had to lose, making a Playoff unnecessary.
+In order for the choke to be completed, 1 of 3 things had to happen: Either both the Red Sox and the Rays had to win last night, thus forcing a 1-game Playoff that the Rays would then have to win; both the Red Sox and the Rays had to lose last night, thus forcing a Playoff; or the Rays had to win and the Red Sox had to lose, making a Playoff unnecessary.